madsbacha/routeros-vpn/README.md

   as PIA does not have official support for custom WireGuard config.

 ## Getting Started

-> [!NOTE]
-> The following "Getting Started" section is a temporary solution until the script is finished and a more elegant setup is created.

 To get started, you need to setup the script `vpn.rsc` in your router, by going to *System > Scripts*, and create a new script with the *source* field set to the contents of `vpn.rsc`.
 The script only need the `read`, `write`, and `test` policies, and you can therefore disable the rest.